 On a monthly, quarterly, half-yearly, or annual basis

-Accumulation of interest
+Accumulation of Interest

-Interest accrues throughout the tenor
+Interest accrues throughout the tenure

 Interest is paid at regular intervals

-Periodic income
+Periodic Income

 Not generated

-Generated throughout the tenor
+Generated throughout the tenure

 Compounding interest is added to the principal amount, leading to higher interest earnings